-A loads analysis 5.1 An ELA is essentially a summation of the electrical loads applied to the electrical system during specified operating conditions and then the demand analysed with respect to the supply.
-The ELA requires the listing of each item of equipment or system, the power requirement for that system/-equipment and identification of when the item is used during the phases of flight.

-5.2 To determine the overall evaluation of power requirements, it is necessary to consider the transient demands of equipment and determine whether these require inclusion.
-The in-rush currents on motors and momentary/-intermittent operation of relays are not included unless considered significant by the person compiling the ELA.

-5.3 Load shedding may be applied to reduce the power requirement on the battery in an emergency.
-Unless the aircraft system provides automatic load shedding it is assumed a five-minute period is required before any manual load shedding is completed by the flight crew after a generating capacity failure.
-If there is no clear unambiguous attention getting warning of the generating failure the time required can be as much as 10 minutes after failure.
-If there are reasonable assumptions that this time is less than 5 minutes, other than automatic load shedding, these reasons and assumptions must be clearly documented in the ELA.

-5.4 Any load shedding applied in the ELA should be referenced in the document.
-Consideration should be given to the minimum required equipment in Part 91 General Operating and Flight Rules (and certificated operator rules, where applicable) for the kind of operation the ELA is being prepared for.
+- An ELA is essentially a summation of the electrical loads applied to the electrical system during specified operating conditions and then the demand analysed with respect to the supply.
+To do this, the designer/ person generating the ELA needs to list each item of equipment or system, the power requirement for that system/equipment and identification of when the item is used during the phases of flight. - 5.2 To determine the overall evaluation of power requirements, it is necessary to consider the transient demands of equipment and determine whether these require inclusion.
+The in-rush currents on motors and momentary/intermittent operation of relays are not included unless considered significant by the person compiling the ELA. - 5.3 Load shedding may be applied to reduce the power requirement on the battery in an emergency.
+Unless the aircraft system provides automatic load shedding, it is assumed a five-minute period is required before any manual load shedding is completed by the flight crew after a generating capacity failure.
+If there is no clear unambiguous attention-getting warning of the generating failure, the time required can be as much as 10 minutes after failure.
+If there are reasonable assumptions that the time required is less than five minutes, other than automatic load shedding, these reasons and assumptions must be clearly documented in the ELA. - Any load shedding applied in the ELA should be referenced in the document.
+Consideration should be given to the minimum required equipment in Part 91 (and certificated operator rules, where applicable) for the kind of operation the ELA is being prepared for.
 Load shedding in the ELA can only be applied to systems that have automatic load shedding or can be shed by the flight crew.
 Systems that do not have a switch or a circuit breaker that can be manually tripped (pulled) within normal reach should remain operational throughout the entire flight.
-Any load shedding applied must not invalidate any procedures or requirements of the aircraft flight manual or associated supplements.
+Any load shedding applied must not invalidate any procedures or requirements of the aircraft flight manual (AFM) or associated supplements.